|

 the same time he killed Antiochus’ Attendant who was forcing

-them to sacrifice, and he tore down the altar.
+them to sacrifice.
+Then he tore down the altar. |

-supports the covenant come with me!
+covenant of God come with me!

 Judah: We must leave all that we have and flee to the hills